Psicosis II

-Juan Ebodio Gonzalez (born February 22, 1967) is a Mexican Luchador enmascarado better known under the ring name Psicosis.
+Juan Ebodio Gonzalez (born February 22, 1967) is a Mexican professional wrestler better known under the ring name Psicosis.
 Gonzalez was the second wrestler to work as Psicosis, given the ring character by Asistencia Asesoría y Administración (AAA) to replace the original Psicosis, and is often denoted Psicosis II.
 When Gonzalez left AAA in early 2009 he was briefly replaced by a third Psicosis.
-He was not referred to as "Psicosis II" on promotional material, instead the name is used to distinguish himself from the original Psicosis.
+He was not referred to as "Psicosis II" on promotional material, instead the name is used by fans to distinguish him from the original Psicosis.
 In November 2013, Gonzalez was renamed Psyco Ripper and shortly thereafter Reapper.

+Gonzalez was unmasked on August 18, 2024 after losing a Lucha de Apuesta at Triplemania XXXII's third event.

 Professional wrestling career

 Early career

 Juan Gonzalez was trained by his father, who wrestled under the ring name El Puma.
-Upon his debut he began working as El Puma, Jr., mainly in the Puebla region and in Tijuana, Baja California.
+Upon his debut he began working as El Puma Jr., mainly in the Puebla region and in Tijuana, Baja California.
 When he began wrestling in Tijuana in 1994 he received additional training by Rey Misterio, Sr. and also adopted the ring persona "León Negro" (Spanish for "Black Lion"), a rúdo (bad guy) mid-card character.
 In 1995 he travelled to Japan and worked for Frontier Martial Arts Wrestling (FMW) teaming with Ultraman as Ultraman-Taro for the tour.
 Another wrestler later worked as Ultra Taro, Jr. in Southern California, but he is not related to Gonzalez.
 In January 1996 Gonzalez lost the León Negro mask twice, both times by losing a Lucha de Apuesta to Halloween, once in Tijuana and once in San Luis Río Colorado, Sonora.
 Gonzalez became noticed by Asistencia Asesoría y Administración (AAA) owner Antonio Peña through his work in Tijuana and landed a full-time contract with the company in 1997.